vosonlab/VOSONDash/README.md

 ## Notes

 - `VOSONDash` now loads and saves social media keys and tokens to files in the users home directory as specified by the environment variable `HOME`.
-This location can be found in the `VOSONDash` start up information, in the apps `API Keys` tab or by using the following R command in RStudio:
+This location can be found in the `VOSONDash` start up information, in the apps `API Keys` tab or by using the following R function in RStudio:

 ```R
 > Sys.getenv("HOME")